-Dundas BI uses a concept of seats, designed to control the abilities and data access of users in the application.
-The three types of available seats are integrated with our licensing model and the application data flow:
+Dundas BI uses a concept of seats to allow users to log on, and the type of seat they are assigned determines their abilities and data access in the application.
+The three types of seats are integrated with our licensing model and the application data flow:

 2. Standard User

 The standard user seat is targeted at users looking to consume or explore using business metrics and content that are largely predefined.
 As an example, consider a business user.
 The user can view and interact with the dashboards that were created for him, but may also like to combine visualizations from two different dashboards into a single dashboard for his own use.
 He can create a dashboard in his own project, add the existing visualizations and a title, add and connect a filter, and change the font sizes.

 Users with the standard user seat can:

 - View and interact with existing views, such as dashboards, reports, and scorecards.

 - Collaborate by sharing links or exports, posting notes to visualization data points, and setting up notifications.

 3. Power User

 The power user seat is targeted at users looking to analyze data with access to the full set of analysis tools.
 As an example, consider a business analyst who would like to visualize some particular data.
 She can create a new metric set based on existing data ETL (data cube) or an Excel file dragged into the application, group and aggregate it, get the top 10 items, add a formula, and completely customize the visualization as needed.
 The analyst can then share the metric set for other users to add to dashboards, or add it to a dashboard and check it in for viewing.

 Users with the power user seat can:

 - Connect to data sources such as Excel, databases, or other data sources (if they have access to them), and auto-join data together if needed.